art4711/avlgen/README.md

 about mongodb being webscale.

-I have not seen any benchmark in the past 10-15 years where a good implementation of AVL isn't the same or faster than RB.
+I have not seen any benchmark in the past 10-15 years where a good implementation of AVL doesn't perform the same or faster than RB.
 None.
 I'm happy to be proven wrong.

 I suspect this is because AVL trees are always shallower than RB trees.
 So the extra cost of more rebalancing is paid off, with interest, by using less cache.
-20 years ago memory writes were probably expensive, today cache is king.
+20 years ago maybe the balance was different and instructions heavy to execute, today cache is king.

 Also.
 The code for AVL trees is trivial.
 Especially the brutally optimized version I have here.
 In C it's almost branchless (can't be branchless, but it's as close as we can get).
 Why?
 Because instead of copying `left` and `right` from textbooks we have an array with two elements and we index it with booleans.
 That removes most branches.
-And allows us to replace 4 rotation functions with one that's branchless.
+And allows us to replace a handful of rotation functions with one that's branchless.
 Branches matter on modern CPUs.
 A lot.
 All this is a lie in this implementation because `btoi` ruins everything in Go.

 ## wtf is `btoi`?